stabbedbybrick/freevine/README.md

 - [x] Config file with settings for download path, file format, subtitle options etc.

 #### Supported services:

+    (Premium content on any service is not supported)

     ROKU:  1080p, DD5.1
     CTV:   1080p, DD5.1